NCAS-CMS/cf-python/docs/source/tutorial.rst

 The `cf.relative_vorticity` function creates a relative vorticity field construct from field constructs containing the wind components using finite differences to approximate the derivatives.
-Dimensions other than 'X' and 'Y' remain unchanged by te operation.
+Dimensions other than 'X' and 'Y' remain unchanged by the operation.

 ..   :caption: *TODO*
 .. code-block:: python